-Always use Keral exactly as your doctor has told you.
-You should check with your doctor if you are not sure.
+Always use this medicine exactly as your doctor has told you.
+Check with your doctor if you are not sure.

-The recommended dosage is generally 1 tablet (25 mg) every 8 hours, with no more than 3 tablets daily (75 mg).
+The recommended dose is generally 1 tablet (25 mg) every 8 hours, with no more than 3 tablets daily (75 mg).